Skip to content

 Every request body and response passes through Pydantic v2 validation against the OpenAPI-derived models.
 This enforces type correctness, produces accurate Swagger UI documentation, and catches schema drift between the SDK and Proxmox API.

-5. In-Memory Mock State
+5. SQLite Mock State

 6. aiohttp for HTTPS Transport